 Be the ‘born global’

-The best option of e-commerce is to connect small businesses rapidly and efficiently to the customers.
-It has been popular because no effort is required to develop physical existence of the multiple marketplace.
-Therefore, e-commerce has turned cost effective where consumers also have their choices.
+The best eCommerce global solutions are to connect small businesses rapidly and efficiently to the customers.
+It has been popular because no effort is required to develop the physical existence of multiple marketplaces, such as global Tmall, Walmart international ecommerce, Pitney Bowes ecommerce, or Alibaba Tmall Global.
+Therefore, e-commerce has turned cost-effective where consumers also have their choices.

-Survey has shown that the top most barrier to shopping across borders is information, that the internet has successfully overcome.
+Survey has shown that the topmost barrier to shopping across borders is information, which the internet has successfully overcome.

-To set up a “born global” start-up or successful business, pick up the perfect niche and reach the target market around the globe from day one, e-commerce marketplace is the best of it’s kind.
+To set up a “born global” start-up or successful business, pick up the perfect niche and reach the target market around the globe from day one, the e-commerce marketplace is the best of its kind.

-Largest e-commerce marketplace of Latin America, “Mercado Libre” initiated in a garage in 1999 with 100 products on a website.
+Largest e-commerce marketplace in Latin America, “Mercado Libre” was initiated in a garage in 1999 with 100 products on a website.

 Barriers to recover

 However, it is not always easy to expand international e-commerce.
 Cross-border e-commerce depicts around 7% of total business-to-consumer e-commerce.
-The situation is even worse in some regions due to some barriers, like, cross-border ecommerce range, variation of buyers’ interest, limited access to e-payments, supply chain management, delivery logistics and prices, warehouse accessibility, product returns processes, post sale support, complex consumer protection regulations, tariff and levis, cost for e-commerce platforms, showroom, retailers protecting price differentials, bulk buying, lack of technical skills and business knowledge, regulatory transparency and cooperation, digitized customs, online consumer protection and capacity building, etc.
+The situation is even worse in some regions due to some barriers, like cross-border ecommerce market range, the variation of buyers’ interest, limited access to e-payments, supply chain management, delivery logistics, and prices, and warehouse accessibility.

-To make the leapfrog movement of the e-commerce more viable, accessible and penetrable, here are five areas need to address:
+To make the leapfrog movement of the e-commerce more viable, accessible, and penetrable, here are 11 areas that need to address:

-Internet sources need to be smooth and faster to run the ecommerce.
-Around 4 billion people across the world yet to have access to or use the Internet.
-High speed internet is not affordable to many.
+Internet sources need to be smooth and faster to run global e commerce.
+Around 4 billion people across the world have yet to have access to or use the Internet.
+High-speed internet is not affordable to many.

-Lack of relevant content in the local market is a barrier to the growth of e commerce.
-Marketeers are not been able to develop attractive and useful contents for the prospective buyers.
+The lack of relevant content in the local market is a barrier to the growth of e-commerce.
+Marketers are not been able to develop attractive and useful content for prospective buyers and ecommerce global solutions.

-Marketeers don’t know how to attract the consumers due to skills gap.
-In some case, user are not capable to dive in e-commerce due to their technical skills, and language barriers.
+Marketers don’t know how to attract consumers due to the skills gap.
+In some cases, users are not capable to dive into e-commerce due to their technical skills, and language barriers.

 4. Financial transaction

 There are some complexities in financial transactions from the parties and sources in some countries.
-It is because of of barriers in banking, transaction platforms, policies and conversion of currencies.
+It is because of barriers in banking, transaction platforms, policies, and conversion of currencies.

 5. Act on good data

-Data collection process, methodology and policies in some cases is complex and confusing.
-Lack of e-commerce data hampers targeted policies and affects decision-making, strategies and investments of many companies.
+The data collection process, methodology, and policies in some cases are complex and confusing.
+The lack of e-commerce data hampers targeted policies and affects the decision-making, strategies, and investments of many companies.

-there are some cross border barriers in shipment of goods in some regions.
-Members of World Trade Organization agreed a trade deal to withdraw red tape 6 years back.
+there are some cross border barriers in the shipment of goods in some regions.
+Members of the World Trade Organization agreed to a trade deal to withdraw red tape 6 years back.

-The purpose of this treaty is to facilitates goods crossing borders in different regions with ease.
-Moreover, Trade Facilitation Agreement (TFA) promotes small business, startups and ecommerce to grow globally.
+The purpose of this treaty is to facilitate goods crossing borders in different regions with ease.
+Moreover, the Trade Facilitation Agreement (TFA) promotes small businesses, startups, and ecommerce to grow globally for ecommerce global solutions.

-In some cases, operations like, lower value packages, higher carrying cost, and, extra transaction costs affect on retail costing.
-To grab the advantages of e commerce services and best e commerce business ideas, there are useful ways to make global e-commerce easier for everyone.
+In some cases, operations like lower value packages, higher carrying costs, and, extra transaction costs affect retail costing.
+To grab the advantages of global e commerce services and the best e commerce business ideas, there are useful ways to make global e-commerce easier for everyone.

-Some complexities in between order of the products in an online shop and delivery from it make considerably long delays.
-This kind of prolonged process may create demotivation, shift of market and clients, and lack of their interest.
+Some complexities in between order of the products in global e business are in an online shop and delivery from it makes considerably long delays.
+This kind of prolonged process may create demotivation, a shift in market and clients, and a lack of interest.

 9. Continental digital integration

 E-commerce impact and responses are not equally thrived across all countries.
-Enforcement of regional markets in more number can help small businesses to execute business models in a successful way.
+Enforcement of regional markets in more numbers can help small businesses execute business models in a successful way.

-Due to higher demand, better opportunities, and business boom, high level of competition has brewed up in e-commerce sectors worldwide.
+Due to higher demand, better opportunities, and a business boom, a high level of competition has brewed up in global e business.

-Giant companies are soaring up, that has made the competition higher for the start-ups and new business.
+Giant companies are soaring up, which has made the competition higher for start-ups and new businesses.
 Only innovative and blue ocean ideas will be able to escape competitors.

-According to the source, some significant steps have been taken already to improve the globalization of e-commerce industry:
+According to the source, some significant steps have been taken already to improve the eCommerce global solutions: